-- 1. The conservation status of the central rock-rat has not deteriorated. - Targeted research has addressed key knowledge gaps and, as a result, management options are better informed and management actions are more effective. - Management actions to address threatening processes for the central rockrat have been implemented and, as a result, current and future suitable habitat has been effectively managed to maximise its suitability for the central rock-rat. - 4.
-At least one viable central rock-rat population has been established and is being maintained. - 5.
+- 1. The conservation status of the central rock-rat has improved. - 2.
+Targeted research has addressed key knowledge gaps and, as a result, management options are better informed and management actions are more effective. - 3.
+Management actions to address threatening processes for the central rock-rat have been implemented and, as a result, current and future suitable habitat has been effectively managed to maximise its suitability for the central rock-rat. - 4.
+A viable central rock-rat population has been established and is being maintained at Newhaven Wildlife Sanctuary and/or on a Western Australian island. - 5.
 Effective and adaptive implementation and management oversight of the recovery plan has occurred.
 A monitoring program has been effectively implemented and is being maintained. - 6.
 Stakeholders are supportive of the plan and are engaged in the implementation of the recovery plan where appropriate.